Spousal Support: How Much and for How Long?

 j.
 The goal that the supported party shall be self-supporting within a reasonable period of time.

 A good divorce lawyer will know how to present an argument on the issue of spousal support that touches on every factor and includes evidence relevant to every factor.
-“No single factor should be downplayed as irrelevant as evidence relating to each factor can have a significant impact on the ultimate amount of support ordered in your divorce”, says John Griffith, a Divorce lawyer in Encinitas, California.
+“No single factor should be downplayed as irrelevant as evidence relating to each factor can have a significant impact on the ultimate amount of support ordered in your divorce”, says John Griffith.
 Consider this hypothetical for example:

 Duration of Spousal Support and the “10 Year Rule”

 The general rule for the duration of spousal support is governed by the “10 Year Rule.”
 The 10 Year Rule is a general rule providing that the length of spousal support in a marriage lasting less than 10 years should be equal to one half the length of the marriage, while the duration of spousal support in a long term marriage lasting longer than 10 years is indefinite.
 It is important to note that the 10 Year Rule is a statutory guideline.
 The family court judge has discretion to order spousal support for longer than half the length of the marriage in a short term marriage if the circumstances provide that this would be appropriate.

 Spousal Support is an issue that is more often than not a highly contested aspect of any divorce.
-Griffith, Young & Lass is a team of skilled and experienced divorce lawyers in Encinitas, California.
-We represent family law clients in all parts of San Diego County.
+Griffith, Young & Lass is a team of skilled and experienced divorce lawyers representing family law clients in all parts of San Diego County.
 Whether yours is a high income or low income spousal support case, or attorneys will come up with a plan for you that considers your unique concerns and circumstances.
 Call us now for a free 30 minute consultation.
 858-345-1720